pymc-devs/pymc-examples/examples/case_studies/wrapping_jax_function.myst.md

 ```

 :::{note}
-We do not return the jitted function, so that the entire Aesara graph can be jitted together after being converted to JAX.
+We do not return the jitted function, so that the entire PyTensor graph can be jitted together after being converted to JAX.
 :::

-For a better understanding of {class}`~aesara.graph.op.Op` JAX conversions, we recommend reading Aesara's {doc}`Adding JAX and Numba support for Ops guide <aesara:extending/creating_a_numba_jax_op>`.
+For a better understanding of {class}`~pytensor.graph.op.Op` JAX conversions, we recommend reading PyTensor's {doc}`Adding JAX and Numba support for Ops guide <pytensor:extending/creating_a_numba_jax_op>`.

-We can test that our conversion function is working properly by compiling a {func}`aesara.function` with `mode="JAX"`:
+We can test that our conversion function is working properly by compiling a {func}`pytensor.function` with `mode="JAX"`:

 ```{code-cell} ipython3
 out = hmm_logp_op(